 The video shows a security guard letting the mystery man through a rear museum entrance on March 17, 1990.
-Twenty-four hours later it was robbed of works such as Rembrandt's "Storm on the Sea of Galilee," Vermeer's "The Concert" and Manet's "Chez Tortoni" in the biggest art heist in U.S. history.
+Twenty-four hours later, it was robbed of works such as Rembrandt's "Storm on the Sea of Galilee," Vermeer's "The Concert," and Manet's "Chez Tortoni" in the most significant art heist in U.S. history.

-Burke's client said the businessman in the video is alive in Florida, the former prosecutor said.
-Burke said he gave U.S. Attorney Carmen Ortiz the man's Florida address and Ortiz's office confirmed all information from Burke has been passed to the FBI.
+The former prosecutor said Burke's client said the businessman in the video is alive in Florida.
+Burke said he gave U.S. Attorney Carmen Ortiz the man's Florida address, and Ortiz's office confirmed all information from Burke had been passed to the FBI.

-Burke, a former district attorney, said the tipster has not identified himself because he "fears for his life."
+A former district attorney, Burke said the tipster has not identified himself because he "fears for his life."

-FBI officials from the Boston office said they released the video last week in the hopes it could lead to the stolen art.
+FBI officials from the Boston office said they released the video last week, hoping it could lead to the stolen art.

 "We are re-examining the case, just to see if we can turn up any new leads," FBI spokesperson Kristen Setera said on Tuesday.
 "We want to find the art."

-The statute of limitations on the crime has long passed, meaning that if the thieves are found they will not face prosecution.
-But the FBI, the Boston office of the Justice Department and the museum hope to recover the art.
+The statute of limitations on the crime has long passed, meaning that they will not face prosecution if the thieves are found.
+But the FBI, the Boston office of the Justice Department, and the museum hope to recover the art.